Kriss Akabusi MBE Olympic athlete, world champion, motivational speaker and corporate coach

 The journey that followed is one of experimenting, failure, success, and bags of joy.
 This session brings the spirit of Fleetwood to London to illustrate ‘how’ this model of excellence has been achieved..

-with Olivia Butterworth, Dr Mark Spencer, Carley Bramley, Charley Wilkinson, Elizabeth Loftus, Emma Witty Haddock and Mark Gilbert.
+With Olivia Butterworth, Dr Mark Spencer, Carley Bramley, Emma Witty Haddock, Mark Gilbert, Nathalie Skinner and Dave McPartlin.

 The Fuller Stocktake report highlighted key visions for integrating primary care, including providing more proactive, personalised care with support from a multidisciplinary team and a joined-up approach to prevention.
 The NHS Long Term Plan aims to prevent 150,000 heart attacks, strokes, and dementia cases over the next 10 years and to increase out-of-hospital care.